 Early stage cancer is easier to treat and likelier to have a positive outcome than later stage cancer.

-For people with non-small cell lung cancer, the chance of living for at least another 5 years after diagnosis is:
+For people with non-small cell lung cancer, the chance of living for at least

 - 60% when the cancer is localized, which means that it is still in the original location

 - 33% if it is regional, having spread to nearby tissues